maksymbui/MovieTicketSystem/README.md

 **NOTE 2:** Your final submission to Canvas is the one that is marked.
 It does not matter if earlier submissions were working; they will be ignored.
 Download your submission from Canvas and test it thoroughly in your assigned laboratory.

-## Queries

-If you have a problem such as illness affecting your assignment submission, contact the subject coordinator as soon as possible.

 **Dr. Avinash Singh**
 Room: CB11.07.115
 Phone: 9514 1825
 Email: avinash.singh@uts.edu.au

-If you have a question about the assignment, please post it to the Canvas discussion board for this subject so that everyone can see the response.

-If serious problems are discovered in assignment specification, the class will be informed via an announcement on Canvas/EdSteam.
-It is your responsibility to make sure you frequently check Canvas.

-**PLEASE NOTE:** If the answer to your questions can be found directly in any of the following:
-- Subject outline
-- Assignment specification
-- Canvas FAQ and addendum
-- Canvas discussion board

-You will be directed to these locations rather than given a direct answer.

-## Extensions and Special Consideration

-Please refer to subject outline.

-## Academic Standards and Late Penalties

-Please refer to subject outline.